invictus-integration/docs-ifa/framework/hybrid/helm/installguide.md

 > chmod 700 get_helm.sh
 > ./get_helm.sh
 ```

+> 💡 On Windows: If the `curl` command cannot find the `-sfL` other parameters, it may mean that it is not using `curl` but `Invoke-WebRequest`.
+Running `Remove-item alias:curl` will circumvent that so that the `curl` alias is using the correct tool

-note: if you do not plan on using Azure arc for deploying logic apps or functions you can do curl -sfL **https://get.k3s.io | sh -** to have traefik.
+> 💡 Note: if you do not plan on using Azure arc for deploying logic apps or functions you can do curl -sfL **https://get.k3s.io | sh -** to have traefik.

 ### Install azure cli
 #### linux
 ```shell